Gradient estimate and Universal bounds for semilinear elliptic equations on RCD$^*$(K,N) metric measure spaces: Introduction

 \end{theorem}

-It is evident that the aforementioned universal boundedness estimate is stronger than Gidas-Spruck's Liouville theorem (at Euclidean case).
-Following Dancer's discovery, Serrin-Zou \cite{SZ} extended Gidas-Spruck's Liouville theorem (in Euclidean space), Harnack inequality, and Dancer's universal boundedness estimate to quasilinear elliptic equations using integral estimates as \cite{GS}.
-In 2007, using blow-up method and delicate analysis, Poláčik-Quittner-Souplet \cite{PQS} obtained a universal boundedness estimate for solutions of general elliptic equations and systems under the assumptions of the Liouville theorem.
-Therefore, Poláčik-Quittner-Souplet \cite{PQS} put forth the perspective that the Liouville theorem is equivalent to the universal boundedness estimate under certain conditions.
+Later, by establishing an important generalized Gidas–Spruck's identity, Serrin-Zou \cite{SZ} extended Gidas-Spruck's Liouville theorem (in Euclidean space), Harnack inequality, and Dancer's universal boundedness estimate to quasilinear elliptic equations.
+In 2007, using the celebrated doubling lemma and blow-up method, Poláčik--Quittner--Souplet \cite{PQS} obtained a universal boundedness estimate for solutions of general elliptic equations and systems under the assumptions of the Liouville theorems.
+Therefore, they put forth the perspective that the Liouville theorem is equivalent to the universal boundedness estimate, see also \cite{GS0,QS}.
+For more quasilinear equations, even those with a gradient structure, one can also derive a priori estimates for solutions or their gradients via the direct Bernstein method; see Lions \cite{Lions}, Bidaut-Véron--García-Huidobro--Véron \cite{BGV,BGV20}, Filippucci--Sun--Zheng \cite{FSZ24}, and the references therein.

 Now, let us briefly review their methods of obtaining universal bounds for \eqref{LE} (or \eqref{GE}).
 According to Serrin-Zou \cite{SZ}, the crucial Harnack inequality for equation \eqref{GE} can be derived using the well-known De Giorgi-Nash-Moser iteration method.
 This leads to obtaining universal bounds for positive solutions through Pohozaev's method.
 However, when attempting to generalize their results to equation \eqref{GE} on manifolds or metric measure spaces, the Harnack constant remains unclear.
 This lack of clarity significantly impacts the application of Pohozaev's method and fails to demonstrate how this bound depends on the spaces.
 Similarly, Poláčik-Quittner-Souplet's blow-up technique also falls short in providing a clear bound on the aforementioned setting.
 Therefore, in order to obtain the universal boundedness estimate and Harnack inequality for equation \eqref{GE} on metric measure spaces, we need to explore new approaches.